-(Speaking & Listening Standards, Comprehension & Collaboration, Strands 1-3) (Writing Standards, Text Types & Purposes, Strand 2 and Research to Build & Present Knowledge, Strand 7)
+(Speaking & Listening Standards, Comprehension & Collaboration, Strands 1-3)

+(Writing Standards, Text Types & Purposes, Strand 2, Production & Distribution of Writing, Strand 4, and Research to Build & Present Knowledge, Strand 7)

-- Encourage students and their families to participate in Wildlife Watch, the National Wildlife Federation's national nature-watching program created for people of all ages.
-Students and families share the details of the wildlife they see in their communities to help National Wildlife Federation track the health and behavior of species worldwide. - 2.
-Puerto Rico parrots are unique to the Caribbean, but students can learn to identify other bird behaviors through observation.
+1. Encourage students and their families to participate in Wildlife Watch, the National Wildlife Federation's national nature-watching program created for people of all ages.
+Students and families share the details of the wildlife they see in their communities to help National Wildlife Federation track the health and behavior of species worldwide (www.nwf.org/Wildlife/Wildlife-Conservation/Citizen-Science.aspx).

+- 2. Puerto Rico parrots are unique to the Caribbean, but students can learn to identify other bird behaviors through observation.
 The National Wildlife Federation's "Bird Behavior Walk" activity teaches students about bird behaviors, including hiding, flocking, bathing, flying, preening, singing, foraging, and feeding.
 Encourage students to think about where birds flock in their community.
-Then have them photograph or sketch the behaviors they observe. - 3.
-The biologists working with the Puerto Rican parrots demonstrate a lot of persistence and commitment.
-Invite students to interview their parents, grandparents, or guardians about a time they faced a significant obstacle.
+Then have them photograph or sketch the behaviors they observe. - The biologists working with the Puerto Rican 3. parrots demonstrate a lot of persistence and commitment.
+Ask students to interview their parents, guardians, or caregivers about a time they faced a significant obstacle.
 How did they overcome it?
 What made them persist in reaching for their goal?
 What advice do they have for someone who must tackle a challenge?
-Why is persistence important? - 4.
-Encourage students to interview their parents, grandparents, or guardians about responsibility, service, or giving back.
-For what or whom were they responsible?
-How did they feel when they had to complete a task or look after the well being of another person or animal?
-What challenges did they experience?
-How were they successful?
-What character traits did they need to be successful?
+Why is persistence important?
+Students should write the answers from the interview and be prepared to share in class.